Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Data Collection and Analysis

 \section{Data Collection and Analysis}

-We collected OSS projects hosted on GitHub.
-Since GitHub hosts a variety of content, we selected repositories belonging to ``engineered'' software projects~\cite{DBLP:journals/ese/MunaiahKCN17}.
-We adopted and updated a selection approach used in prior work, starting with the SEART GitHub search tool ~\cite{Seyedmoein2026, seartGitHubSearch, DBLP:conf/msr/DabicAB21}.
-We selected non-fork repositories with at least two contributors and a license that were created before {1}~January~2024 with commits since {1}~June~2025.
-We then excluded archived, disabled, or locked repositories We applied a licensing filter and a language filter based on popularity, selecting Python, TypeScript, JavaScript, Go, Java, C++, Rust, PHP, C\#, and C, and applied filters based on commit and watcher count based on prior research~\cite{Seyedmoein2026}.
-This resulted in a final sample of 37,249 repositories.
+We collected OSS projects hosted on GitHub, selecting repositories belonging to ``engineered'' software projects~\cite{DBLP:journals/ese/MunaiahKCN17} using an updated version of a selection approach from prior work~\cite{Seyedmoein2026}.
+The repository selection started with the SEART GitHub search tool~\cite{seartGitHubSearch, DBLP:conf/msr/DabicAB21}.
+We applied several filters, each addressing a specific sampling risk~\cite{DBLP:conf/msr/KalliamvakouGBSGD14}.
+We selected non-fork repositories with at least two contributors and a license, because forks duplicate codebases, the presence of a license signals the author's intent that the project be reused, and single-contributor projects often represent personal experiments rather than collaborative software.
+The creation cutoff of {1}~January~2024 ensures that each repository predates the broad availability of agentic AI coding tools by more than a year, so detected configuration mechanisms represent additions to established projects rather than greenfield experiments built around the tools.
+The activity cutoff of commits since {1}~June~2025 removes dormant projects and keeps repositories that were actively maintained during the period when agentic tools became widely available.
+We excluded archived, disabled, or locked repositories for the same reason.
+We applied a licensing filter that retained only OSI-approved software licenses and a popularity-based language filter, selecting the ten most common primary languages (Python, TypeScript, JavaScript, Go, Java, C++, Rust, PHP, C\#, and~C).
+We further excluded repositories with fewer than 271 commits or fewer than 7 watchers, the median values of the sampling frame following \citeauthor{Seyedmoein2026}~\cite{Seyedmoein2026}, filtering out low-activity or poorly-followed repositories.
+These filters resulted in a sample of 37,249 repositories.

-Figure~\ref{fig:data-collection} outlines our data collection pipeline for these repositories.
-We cloned them and searched their default branch for a \texttt{README} file.
-We excluded 11 repositories that became unavailable in the meantime, 60 repositories without a \texttt{README} file, and then used the \texttt{lingua-language-detector} Python library to detect the language of files we found.
-This resulted in 994 repositories with non-English \texttt{README} files being excluded.
+Figure~\ref{fig:data-collection} outlines the data collection pipeline for this sample.
+We cloned the repositories and searched their default branch for a \texttt{README} file, excluding 11 that became unavailable and 60 without such a file.
+We then used the \texttt{lingua-language-detector} Python library to detect each file's language, excluding 994 repositories with non-English \texttt{README} files.